BURON-CAMPBELL INNOVATION AWARD

 Buron-Campbell Innovation Award

-Each year at our spring gala, we honor individuals and organizations that help young people faced with adversity build resiliency so they can grow up to be healthy, successful adults.
+Each year, we honor individuals and organizations that help young people faced with adversity build resiliency so they can grow up to be healthy, successful adults.
 The award was created to honor Lou Buron and Mary Campbell of Omni Broadcasting for their long and outstanding commitment to the prevention of child abuse in Minnesota.

 Lou and Mary’s commitment to our organization is unprecedented in our history, and they are very special people to us.
 They have been involved with Prevent Child Abuse Minnesota since its inception in 1979 and Lou served on our board of directors.
 For the last 26 years, Mary and Lou have galvanized volunteers, businesses, non-profit organizations, and thousands of Minnesotans to support the Radiothon To End Child Abuse in Bemidji, Brainerd, Wadena, and Alexandria.
 We are honored to have been a recipient of the funds raised by the Radiothon since it began in 1988.
 In addition to raising funds, this event has significantly raised awareness and brought communities together to act on behalf of children and families in deep and substantial ways.